adafruit/adafruit-circuitpython-weekly-meeting/participating.md

-While we love to hear the voices of everyone in the community, we also understand that it doesn't always work out to speak during the meeting—whether you don't have a microphone, are in a noisy environment, are simply uncomfortable speaking, or for any other reason—so the moderator will read those notes aloud
+While we love to hear the voices of everyone in the community, we also understand that it doesn't always work out to speak during the meeting—whether you don't have a microphone, are in a noisy environment, are simply uncomfortable speaking, or for any other reason—so the host will read those notes aloud

 We encourage you to listen to a meeting or two before participating, so that you know better what to expect.
 You can watch old meetings [on youtube](https://www.youtube.com/watch?v=lvo-seDO4yk&list=PLjF7R1fz_OOUvw7tMv45xjWp0ht8yNgg0) or listen to them on podcast services.

-# Parts of the meeting
+# Meeting Section

 The meeting is held in five parts, and in three of the parts (Hug Reports, Status Updates, and In The Weeds) community members are invited to participate.